-Congratulations to our long-time client, the Little Shell Tribe of Chippewa Indians of Montana who, after more than a hundred years of battling the federal government for recognition, were finally legislatively recognized by Congress.
+Congratulations to our long-time client, the Little Shell Tribe of Chippewa Indians of Montana who, after more than a hundred years of battling the federal government for recognition, were finally legislatively recognized by Congress in 2019.

 The Little Shell Tribe has waged a two-front war to obtain recognition—one front in Congress and one in the administrative process.
 For decades, NARF has represented the Tribe in the administrative process and gathered crucial information used in the Congressional effort, which was led by Josh Clause (Clause Law P.L.L.C.).
 The two efforts complemented each other, and we are thrilled that we were able to support the Tribe’s ultimate success.